-Bill McNab and his mentee Tyrell have been the glowing faces on our OreMi Mentoring brochure for several years, and we were excited to receive an update on the charming picture that has become a part of FSSBA's landscape over the years.
-We caught up with Bill McNab, who has been a mentor for seven years, and asked him a few questions about his experience.
+Bill McNab and his mentee Tyrell have been the glowing faces on our OreMi Mentoring brochure for several years, and we were excited to receive an update on the charming picture that has become a part of the Family Support Services landscape.
+We caught up with Bill, who has been a mentor for seven years, and asked him a few questions about his experience.

 What is your memory of your first meeting with your mentee?

 Tyrell was in 2nd grade and he was very shy - not a word that would describe him today.

 What is an example of a moment you have spent together that made you see the world differently, or through the eyes of your mentee?